peixetlift/Peixetlift.github.io/_posts/2018-01-06-Common-Linux_PrivEsc.md

 >
 >openssl passwd computes the hash of the password that we provide to it.
 >
->`-salt` is used to provide a salt, which is a peice of data that will be taken into account when computing the hash.
+>`-salt` is used to provide a salt, which is a piece of data that will be taken into account when computing the hash.
 >
 >Salts are really useful because the same string always generates the same hash, but with different salts, we can obtain different hashes for two identical passwords.